Richard Charles Patrick Hanifen: Bishop of Colorado Springs

 On November 10, 1983, Pope John Paul II appointed Hanifen as the first bishop of the newly created Diocese of Colorado Springs.
-In January 1984, he told The Colorado Springs Gazette:, "A bishop should not be a glaring watch dog of orthodoxy but a good shepherd of his flock."
-Hanifen was installed at the Pikes Peak Center in Colorado Springs on January 30, 1984.
+In January 1984, he told The Colorado Springs Gazette:, "A bishop should not be a glaring watchdog of orthodoxy but a good shepherd of his flock."
+Hanifen was installed at the Pikes Peak Center in Colorado Springs, Colorado on January 30, 1984.

-in September 1984, Hanifen designated St. Mary's Church in Colorado, Springs as the diocesan cathedral and launched The Catholic Herald, the monthly diocesan newspaper.
+in September 1984, Hanifen designated St. Mary's Church in Colorado Springs as the diocesan cathedral and launched The Catholic Herald, the monthly diocesan newspaper.
 He emphasized collaboration with the laity, appointing them to leadership positions within the diocese to ease the burden of the clergy.

-He also supported ecumenism and interfaith dialogue, co-founding the Center for Christian-Jewish Dialogue in Colorado Springs with Rabbi Howard Hirsch.
+Hanifen also supported ecumenism and interfaith dialogue, co-founding the Center for Christian-Jewish Dialogue in Colorado Springs with Rabbi Howard Hirsch.
 During Hanifen's nearly two decades as bishop, the number of Catholics and parishes in the diocese nearly doubled.

 Retirement

-On January 30, 2003, Hanifen sent his letter of resignation as Bishop of the Diocese of Colorado Springs to John Paul II.
+On January 30, 2003, Hanifen sent his letter of resignation as bishop of Colorado Springs to John Paul II.
 The pope appointed Bishop Michael Sheridan as his replacement.
-After retirement, Hanifen continued to provide counseling to parishioners, hold retreats, and assist with confirmations and other major masses.
+As of 2021, Hanifen was continuing to counsel to parishioners, hold retreats, and assist with confirmations and other major masses.